Why should you have travel insurance during your trips?

 2. Use your health insurance from home

 You can contact your health insurance at home and ask if they have any international insurance options.
-Since you are already insured with them, you can usually get a cheaper (or even free!deal.
+Since you are already insured with them, you can usually get a cheaper (or even a free!) deal.
 Remember to check if it covers the places you are going to as well as the sort of activities you will do.

 Quick note about travel insurance for cruises: